ironhack-labs/lab-passport-roles/README.md

 **Tasks:**

 - Create the system that would allow each user to edit _their own profile_.
-- Avoid any other user to edit other user's profile (except our General Manager, of course!)
+- Avoid any user to edit other user's profile (except our General Manager, of course!)